How Do I Know If My Child Needs Treatment?

 - Cravings for the substance

-Can My Child Benefit From Teen Addiction Treatment?
+Can My Child Benefit From Teen Treatment and Recovery?

 Realizing that your teen may have an issue with both substance use and struggling with their mental health, it is natural that your next step would be to find treatment options.